monitisexchange/Monitis-Linux-Scripts/MySQL-replication-monitor/Readme.md

         - you may do also definition of DURATION between measurements and sending results (currently it is declared as 5 min)

 That's all.
 Now you can run __rmon_start.sh__ and monitoring process will be started.

+#### You can also getting monitoring data from monitis
+To do so you should use __rmon_getdata.sh__ script by following pattern

+        rmon_getdata.sh -d <number of days to get data for> -p <directory path to storing data-files> -f <file name prefix> -m <monitor id>

+        where
+            -d parameter specifies how many days data do you want to get (default value is 1 day)
+               NOTE: each day's data will be stored in the separate files -p parameter specifies the directory which will keep the data-files to (by default it is current directory) -f parameter specifies the prefix for file name which will contain data (by default it is monitor name defined in monitor_constats.sh)
+            -m monitor registration ID

 #### Testing
 To check the correctness of monitor workability, some tests was done on real  MySQL 5.0.x replicating Master-Slave configuration that was under real load.
 The Master and Slave are located in the cloud and has differ IPs.